mapeditor/tiled/docs/reference/scripting.rst

 Object.properties() : object
     Returns all custom properties set on this object.
 Modifications to the properties will not affect the original object.
+Does not include inherited values (see :ref:`resolvedProperties <script-object-resolvedProperties>`).

 .. _script-object-setProperties: